 1. KONG Wild Knots Bears – Durable Dog Toys with Internal Knotted Ropes and Minimal Stuffing for Less Mess (Assorted Colors) (X Large)

-Pros – Soft exterior puppies snuggle, rope core holds up to moderate chewers; squeaker entices playtime; noticeably less fluff fallout than competitors.
+- Rope core holds up to moderate chewers; squeaker entices playtime; noticeably less fluff fallout than competitors.

-Cons – Aggressive power chewers can still shred seams; squeaker often dies early; colors shipped at random may disappoint picky owners.
+- Aggressive power chewers can still shred seams; squeaker often dies early; colors shipped at random may disappoint picky owners

 2. KONG Wild Knots Bear & Signature Balls (2 Pack) – Soft Bear Chew Toy with Rope Interior – Durable Dog Balls for Fetch – for Large Dogs